theodox/tadwtf/tadwtf_outline.md

 			- the "heal spam" side
 			- daily contacts, small jobs, help desk work
 			- this is small picture stuff: keeping people happy day to day
-	- you need both!
+* you need both!
 	+ Both are important
 		- too much tactics doesn't achieve big savings or major new ways to work
+			+ Often artists only want this, don't want bigger pictures stuff
 		- too much strategy can leave the artists feeling abandoned and the TAs out of touch.
+			+ Often TA's get too heads down, too much like 'programmers'
 	+ balance shifts over the course of the project
 		- more strategy early, more tactics late
-		- But both they are mutually reinforcing
-			- And equally vital
+		- start with planning, experimentation, prototypes
+		- over time, move into maintain-and-explain mode
-— Strategy and tactics anecdotes:
+	- Finding the right balance is a an important key to getting the most out of TA  #advice — Strategy and tactics anecdotes:
+	* Segue:
+		- I've been in the business 20 years
+		- Friends said I could do the whole talk with nothing but horror stories
-	* Segue: let's illustrate strategy with a bad example: Zipper level design process
+	 *  I do want to illustrate strategy with a bad example: Zipper level design process
 		- it was not a process at all,  it was just the way things happened to get done
 			+ poor feedback looks: weeks not hours
 			+ hard to parallelize